borysus/installscript/README.md

 # installscript by borysus
-A sh install script for Linux Arch and Arch-based distros
+A bash install script for Linux Arch and Arch-based distros

 # How to install
 ```